 Improved Blood Flow

 Arginine is a precursor to nitric oxide, a molecule that helps blood vessels relax and expand to accommodate greater blood flow and prevent blood clots.
-Supplementation with Arginine can also be useful in reducing blood pressure, decreasing the risk of hypertension and stroke.
+That being said, supplementation with Arginine can also be useful in reducing blood pressure, decreasing the risk of hypertension and stroke.

 Better blood flow means greater delivery of carbohydrate and oxygen to muscles.
-Nutrients are supplied to your muscles for longer amounts of time and can reduce muscle damage, help recovery and aid in endurance.
+In addition, nutrients are supplied to your muscles for longer amounts of time which can reduce muscle damage, help recovery and aid in endurance.

 Working out puts your body through physical stress and can increase your chances of disease or muscle damage.
 Studies have shown that increased levels of nitric oxide will increase the body’s immune response.
-Nitric oxide can stimulate your immune system to attack free radicals, increasing the effectiveness of your immune system.
+In other words, nitric oxide can stimulate your immune system to attack free radicals, increasing the effectiveness of your immune system.